Vip Vatican Tours

 There are over 1,200 rooms in the Vatican Museum and the whole history of the world at your fingertips.
 Whether you are interested in obscure Jewish history or contemporary Catholic art, there is an artefact for every taste.

 Take in the spectacular art of the High Renaissance in the grand halls, apartments and labyrinthian corridors of the Vatican museum.
-From the refined frescoes of Pinturicchio in the Borgia apartments, to the grandeur of the Raphael Rooms, through to the charming novelty of the Gallery of Maps, the Vatican museum will paint a picture of how lively a Renaissance court it once was.
+From the refined frescoes of Pinturicchio in the Borgia apartments, to the grandeur of the Raphael Rooms, through to the charming novelty of the Gallery of Maps, these VIP Vatican Tours paint a picture of how lively a Renaissance court it once was.

 The Vatican Museums contain a staggering range and quality of ancient sculpture.
 Marvel at the craftsmanship of the iconic Laocoön and His Sons, and tremble beneath the Belvedere Torso, a fractured masterpiece that’s still potently masculine and powerful.